-A recent unconventional idea leading to a system described by a CFT with a fractional central charge greater than one centered around the study of attractive ultra-cold bosons described by a Bose-Hubbard model with an on-site three-body constraint \cite{Daley,Mark}.
+A recent unconventional idea leading to a system described by a CFT with a fractional central charge ${\cal C}>1$ than one centered around the study of attractive ultra-cold bosons described by a Bose-Hubbard model with an on-site three-body constraint \cite{Daley,Mark}.
 The three-body constraint dis-allows the occupation of a site by three or more bosons and is equivalent to an infinite on-site three-body repulsion term.
-Importantly, the constraint inhibits the collapse of bosons in the system on to a single site and the resulting competition between tunnelling and attractive two-body interactions leads to interesting quantum critical behaviour.
-At low tunnellings, a pair-superfluid phase (PSF) is supported while at high tunnellings the more conventional single particle superfluid phase (SF) is favoured.
-These two phases are separated, at unit filling, by an exotic Ising type quantum phase transition, albeit characterized by a $U(1)\times Z_2$ conformal field theory with fractional central charge ${\cal C}=1+1/2$.
-This model is experimentally feasible as the three body constraint can be enforced by rapid three-body recombination processes corresponding to the decay into the continuum of unbound states \cite{Daley} and thus loss of particles from the underlying optical lattices.
+Importantly, the constraint inhibits the collapse of bosons in the system on to a single site and the resulting competition between tunneling and attractive two-body interactions leads to interesting quantum critical behavior.
+At low tunneling, a pair-superfluid (PSF) phase is supported, while at high tunnelings the more conventional single-particle SF phase is favored.
+These two phases are separated, at unit filling, by an exotic Ising type quantum phase transition characterized by a $U(1)\times Z_2$ conformal field theory with fractional central charge ${\cal C}=1+1/2$.
+This model is experimentally feasible, as the three-body constraint can be enforced by rapid three-body recombination processes corresponding to the decay into the continuum of unbound states \cite{Daley} and thus loss of particles from the underlying optical lattices.
 This has driven interest in deep studies of the model \cite{Lee,Diehl1,Diehl2,Chen,Bonnes,Ng}.
 In contrast to other systems explored with the PSF phase \cite{Schmidt,Arguelles,Zhou,Trefzger,Sowinski1}, here the PSF emerges through local interactions only.
-It was further shown that such a model can be mimicked by using a filling-one Mott insulator of spin-1 atoms \cite{Mazza}.
+It was further shown that such a model can be mimicked by using a unit filling Mott insulator of spin-1 atoms \cite{Mazza}.